Thomashighbaugh/Personal-Site/src/data/blog/portfolio_refresh.md

 ### New SVG Background

-A fresh background image from [Pattern Monster](https://pattern.monster/) has replaced the previous one sourced from [Hero Patterns](heropatterns.com/).
+A fresh background banner from [Pattern Monster](https://pattern.monster/) has replaced the previous one sourced from [Hero Patterns](heropatterns.com/).
 This change injects a refreshing visual twist to the site.
 The SVG pattern was effortlessly integrated into the `background:` CSS attribute, seamlessly adapting to both light and dark modes while preserving its original appeal.

 ### Unleashing the GitHub API